jacob-moebius/caffeine-finder/README.md

 To see this project in action:
 * Download/clone the repo.
 * Open the project in Android Studio.
+* Obtain and insert a Google Maps API key in the google_maps_api.xml under the res/ directory.
 * Use an emulator that is compatible with Android API 21.
 * Run the project using that emulator.